Header Logo

 Self-dimming windows with electrochromic or liquid crystalline functional layers allow stepless switching from full incidence of light and maximum transparency to strong darkening and opacity.

-And even floors and walls will become “smart” in the future: Large-area, ultra-flat pressure sensors in the floor, for example, will make it possible to automatically establish the number of people in a room; wall sensors will determine the moisture content in the concrete.
-Thanks to wireless connection to the building technology via NFC or RFID technology, functionalities such as heating or ventilation can be precisely controlled.
+And even floors and walls become “smart”: Large-area, ultra-flat pressure sensors in the floor, for example, make it possible to automatically establish the number of people in a room; printed sensors at the wall will determine the moisture content in the concrete.

 Medical & pharmaceuticals, sporting goods, environment

-• Wearables (including smart textiles, smartwatches)
+• Wearables (including smart textiles, smart watches, smart soles)

 • Sensor systems and communication